Glossary

 Assisting Non-Native English Writers

-For writers whose first language is not English, AI tools can provide valuable assistance in correcting grammar and syntax errors, suggesting more natural phrasing, and improving overall readability.
+AI helps non-native writers by correcting grammar and syntax errors, suggesting natural phrasing, and improving readability.

 Plagiarism Detection

-AI-powered plagiarism detection tools can scan the text against millions of online sources to identify any unintentional copying, ensuring the originality of the content.
+AI-powered tools scan text against millions of sources to ensure originality.

 Language Processing and Translation